-The Architecture Team, consisting of historians, conservators, preservation specialists, and carpenters, leads the investigation and restoration of the estate’s physical fabric including the historic buildings and structures across the estate.
+The Architecture team, consisting of historians, conservators, preservation specialists, and carpenters, leads the investigation and restoration of the estate’s physical fabric including the historic buildings and structures across the estate.

 The team analyzes documentary and physical evidence in tandem.
 The goal is to represent the architectural landscape at George Washington's estate consistent with its 1799 appearance, conserving and protecting existing 18th-century architectural elements, and creating a thorough archival record for future generations.
 As each project progresses, theories and documentation are continually revised to reflect the ongoing synthesis of evidence.
+The team also either executes the hands-on preservation or restoration work or oversees the execution of work done by contracted specialists.

-Preservation
+Preservation in Action

 Learn more